19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Sylvan Pantheon.md

 ### Faelan

-Child of Faelara, Faelan is the god of mammals and land creatures.
-He watches over the forest floor, ensuring the safety and prosperity of all terrestrial wildlife.
+Child of Faelara, Faelan is the god of small creatures, insects, and the like.
+He watches over the forest floor, ensuring the renewal of all terrestrial wildlife.

 ### Thalorin